thecrazymage/temp_sdst/README.md

     ```
     This script compares the generated renders from `objaverse_eval/renders/eval_{date}/frames/` against the ground truth from `objaverse_eval/renders/ground_truth/frames` and outputs the FID and KID scores.

+    > **Note:** The computed metrics may slightly differ from the numbers reported in the paper due to variations in hardware and inherent randomness in the generation process.
+However, the overall trend and relative performance should remain consistent.

 ## Acknowledgements

 We would like to thank the authors of the following open-source projects and tools: